What a Drag! How to Add Pep to Your Boat for High Altitude Performance

 For outboard motors, you want to be between 5,000 to 6,000 RPMs at WOT.

-When you're testing your boat and at WOT, if you're not in the recommended RPM ranges, you know you're not at optimal performance.
-Granted, if your prop's damaged, it'll be misleading for your test so make sure your prop is in tip-top shape.
+When you're testing your boat at WOT, if you're not in the recommended RPM ranges, you know you're not at optimal performance.
+Granted, if your prop is damaged, it'll be misleading for your test, so make sure your prop is in tip-top shape.
 The same can be said if the boat hasn't been maintained properly.

 How to Overcome High Altitude Challenges

-• Run a WOT test on the body of water you visit the most often.
-I recommend running it with your typical boatload of people, gear, food, cleaing products, boat accessories, anchors and/or pirate equipment (maybe not the pirate equipment, but if you have it, that's pretty cool)
+- Run a WOT test on the body of water you visit the most often.
+I recommend running it with your typical boatload of people, gear, food, cleaning products, boat accessories, anchors and/or pirate equipment (maybe not the pirate equipment, but if you have it, that's pretty cool)

 How to Get the Most Out of Your Boat When Living High Altitude

-The end goal here is to improve your acceleration and/or top end speed.
+The goal here is to improve your acceleration and/or top-end speed.
 To do so, follow the aforementioned list above, then get ready to learn prop dynamics.

 Best and Most Simple Solution Is Changing Props

 The most effective solution to high altitude is changing the prop.
-As you rise in elevation you need to go down in pitch.
-The inverse is true as you go down in elevation.
+As you rise in elevation, you need to decrease pitch, and the inverse is true as you decrease in elevation.

 Every boat, lake and situation is different.
 When in doubt, talk to the local dealer.
-They'll be familiar to the situation at hand.
+They'll be familiar with the situation at hand.

 The higher you go, you'll have to keep dropping in pitch, but you'll still lose some performance even when you get the RPMs in the proper range.
 Because there's less oxygen, it means less power out of your engine.

-There's one solution to this unique problem - but limited options - and that's to purchase a boat with a supercharger or turbo.
+One solution to this unique problem is to purchase a boat with a supercharger or turbo.

 How Turbo and Super Charged Engines are the Best High Altitude Solutions

-So how does a charged engine overcome HA and why are they the best solution to HA problems?
+So, how does a charged engine overcome HA, and why is it the best solution to HA problems?

-Put simply, when an engine has a turbo or supercharger, it inducts air.
+Put simply, an engine with a turbo or supercharger inducts air.
 This means it forces air into the engine to give more performance.
 In the case of high altitude, your motor doesn't suffer horsepower loss.

 Remember the math from before?
 Even if you have the motor at 4,000 feet you won't lose 12% of your hp.
 Now, keep in mind turbos/ superchargers are not perfect.
 You'll lose some power but the loss is not as profound.